nf-core/eager/docs/usage.md

 ## `--genotyping_tool`

 Specifies which genotyper to use.
-Current options are GATK (v3.5) UnifiedGenotyper or GATK (v4.xx) HaplotypeCaller, specified by 'ug' and 'hc' respectively.
-Note that while UnifiedGenotyper is more suitable for low-coverage ancient DNA (HaplotypeCaller does _de novo_ assembly around each variant site), it is officially deperecated by the Broad Institute and is only accessible by an archived version not properly avaliable on `conda`.
+Current options are GATK (v3.5) UnifiedGenotyper or GATK (v4.xx).
+Furthermore, the FreeBayes Caller is available.
+Specify 'freebayes', 'hc' or 'ug' respectively.

+> NB that while UnifiedGenotyper is more suitable for low-coverage ancient DNA (HaplotypeCaller does _de novo_ assembly around each variant site), it is officially deperecated by the Broad Institute and is only accessible by an archived version not properly avaliable on `conda`.
 Therefore specifying 'ug' will download the GATK 3.5 `-jar` for you.
+Alternatively,

 ## `--gatk_out_mode`